-Everything you need to bring on this trip will be able to fit inside one carry-on sized backpack that you can carry on the plane.
-Basically what you will need to pack for this program is what you will need to get you through the first night in Thailand, plus toiletries and travel necessities.
-This will include one change of clothes, hygiene products, prescribed medications, and a maximum 5 personal items (camera, journal, book, etc.).
-The idea behind Come With Nothing is to live simply like the people we are visiting and also to learn about the value of the things we have and/or will buy.
-The more you let go, the more adventurous your trip will be.
+Everything you need to bring on this program will be able to fit inside one carry-on sized backpack that you can carry on the plane.
+Basically all you need to pack for this program is what you will need to get you through the first night in Thailand, plus toiletries and travel necessities.
+This can include two changes of clothing, hygiene products, prescribed medications, and a maximum 5 personal items (camera, journal, book, etc.).
+The idea behind Come With Nothing is to live simply like the people we are visiting, and to think differently about the value of the things we have and/or will buy.
+The more you let go, the more adventurous your experience will be.

-After reading this list you may be thinking; “How am I going to maintain for three weeks with just one carry-on sized backpack?”
-During your orientation you will be given the equivalent of $50 US dollars, as well a traditional Lao-style bag, and then taken to a market to purchase all other necessary items you will need for the duration of your trip.
+After reading this list you may be thinking; “How am I going to live for three weeks with just one carry-on sized backpack?”
+During your orientation, you will be given the equivalent of $50 US dollars, as well as a traditional bag, and then taken to a market to purchase all other necessary items you will need for the duration of your program.
 You will quickly be surprised at how much $50 US dollars can get you.
 On the plane, we recommend wearing lightweight long pants, your Rustic Pathways t-shirt with a lightweight fleece/hoodie.
 (Southeast Asia is very hot and humid.
 You won’t want to be stuck carrying anything too heavy/warm after you arrive).

-Also throughout the trip you will be stopping at local markets for resupplies and doing laundry either in the villages, local style, or at laundry shops while in towns.
+Throughout the program, you will be stopping at local markets for more supplies and doing laundry either in the villages, local style, or at laundry shops while in towns.

-A small bag or backpack is ideal - Items marked with a "*" don't count against your "5 things"!
+A smaller bag, fanny pack, or day backpack is ideal.
+Don’t worry – the items marked with a “*” below don’t count against your “5 things”!

 If you choose to bring checked luggage, it should be no more than 30 Liters and a backpack is ideal.
-Duffle bags and rolling suitcases are not recommended for this program.
+Duffle bags and rolling suitcases are not realistic for this program.